 Experience uphill grinds and beautiful singletrack.
 This fun 50K course is a great test of stamina and gives a culmination of summer training.
 With the combination of many short ups and downs and a couple big climbs, this event will definitely test your fitness.
 Racers will have three aid stations and will receive a finisher’s memento and age group awards.

-Proceeds will benefit The Cycle Effect, a local non-profit with the mission to empower girls through mountain biking.
+A portion of the proceeds will benefit The Cycle Effect, a local non-profit with the mission to empower girls through mountain biking.

 Our packet pickup and start/finish area will be well provided for by our incredible sponsor – Color Roasters.